Periods of continued fractions and volumes of modular knots complements: Introduction

-Before presenting the structure of this paper, an important question is the distribution of the geodesics obtained here.
+Recall that every closed geodesic on the modular surface is represented by a primitive element in the semi-group generated by two parabolic elements $ {X= }$ and $ {Y= }$ in $ \PSL_2(\mathbb{Z}) $ (see \cite{BPS17}, Section 3). .2cm These type of closed geodesics can also be found in any hyperbolic surface, and are encoded by primitive elements in the semi-group generated by distinct free homotopy classes of two disjoint and distinct essential simple closed curves denoted by $X$ and $Y.$ In this case we say that the closed geodesics are \textit{figure-eight type} closed geodesics with respect $X$ and $Y.$ The sequences of closed geodesics appearing in this paper are of this kind and can be found explicitly encoded in Table~\ref{tab}. .2cm Before presenting the structure of this paper, an important question is the distribution of the geodesics obtained here.
 In the case of the modular surface it will be interesting to calculate volume bounds for the geodesics which come from the ideal class group of the fields $\mathbb{Q}(\sqrt{d})$ with $d$ a square free positive integer bigger than 1.
 The interest of these closed geodesics is that they are uniformly distributed on $T^1\Sigma_{mod}$ (see \cite{Duk88}).
 This approach was originally made by Brandts, Pinsky and Silberman in \cite{BPS17} but for only a fixed finite collection of closed geodesics.
-Unfortunately, we ignore if the sequences of closed geodesics on Theorem \ref{ub} are uniformly distributed.
-Nevertheless, it will be very interesting to understand the behavior of volumes of canonical lift complements for random closed geodesics on any hyperbolic $2$-orbifold, in terms of its length.
-In subsequent works, we intend to prove that for random closed geodesics on the modular surface, the volumes of the canonical lift complements are comparable to period of the geodesic's continued fraction expansion. .2cm \paragraph{\textbf{Outline:}} In Section 2 we review the coding of geodesics of the modular surface by positive words in the alphabet $\{X,Y\}$.
+Unfortunately, we ignore if the sequences of closed geodesics in Theorem \ref{ub} are uniformly distributed.
+Moreover, in \cite{CKMV21} they give the first known lower bound for the volume of the canonical lift in terms of the length of generic curves in closed surfaces, by applying an exponential multiple mixing result for the geodesic flow.
+For the modular surface, it will be very interesting to understand the behavior of volumes of canonical lift complements for random closed geodesics in terms of the period of the geodesics continued fraction expansion. .2cm \paragraph{\textbf{Outline:}} In Section 2 we review the coding of geodesics of the modular surface by positive words in the alphabet $\{X,Y\}$.
 In Section 3 we review the William's algorithm, giving a combinatorial description of the canonical lift of figure-eight type closed geodesics.
 In Section 4 we prove Theorem \ref{seq}, Theorem \ref{ub} and Corollary \ref{seqL}.
 In Section 5 we prove Corollary \ref{nub} and Corollary \ref{2}.
-And in Section 6 we give a new prove of Theorem \ref{seq} for the thrice-punctured sphere and prove Theorem \ref{1}.
+And in Section 6 we give a new proof of Theorem \ref{seq} for the thrice-punctured sphere and prove Theorem \ref{1}.

-.2cm \paragraph{\textbf{Acknowledgments:}} I would like to thank Pierre Dehornoy and Ilya Kofman for some interesting discussions on this and other topics.
-I gratefully acknowledge the support of Pekka Pankka and from the Academy of Finland project 297258 ``Topological Geometric Function Theory".